 - Failure to maintain non-immigrant status for any reason

 - New F students who intend to arrive in the U.S. to begin studies on or after August 1, 2003 will be registered in SEVIS when they receive their I-20s or DS-2019s.

 - Continuing students and exchange visitors should have been entered into SEVIS and received an updated SEVIS I-20 by August 1, 2003.

-More information about SEVIS can be found on the USCIS website.
+More information about SEVIS can be found on the ICE website listed above.
 You can also receive more information by calling ISS at (402) 457-2281.